Paikz/placeholder-client/README.md

 # Scenery

 A social media application where users can share their scenery with each other.

+### How to use

+Due to the application not being 100% complete a guide on how to access things is useful.

+* The first thing you should do is to create an account.
+* The default route shows the posts of the users you follow.
+This page is currently blank for new users.
+Follow another user with posts to fill this page.
+* There is currently no way to search for other users.
+Use usernames as a parameter in the url to find a specific user.
+Example: `/testuser1`

 ### Linked Repositories